 The Conscious Capitalism, Inc. Board of Directors sets the strategic direction for the organization and overall “tone” for the organization.
 Most of the current members of the Board have been directly involved in the Conscious Capitalism movement and they have all been engaged in the practice of Conscious Capitalism–whether they initially called it that or not–for decades.
 Download CCI’s 2016 Annual Report here.

-Miki Agrawal is the CEO and Co-Founder of THINX, a high-tech, beautiful underwear solution for women to wear during their periods.
+Miki Agrawal is the Co-Founder and Chief Visionary Officer, THINX, a high-tech, beautiful underwear solution for women to wear during their periods.
 She teamed up with AFRIpads in Uganda to fund a pack of reusable cloth pads for every underwear sold to get millions of girls back in school.
 To date, Miki and THINX have helped over 60,000 girls go back to school.

 Her next big focus is solving the light bladder leaks that women are facing today and giving women who leak the ability to feel like themselves again.
 1 in 3 women pee a little when they laugh, jump, jog, sneeze or cough.
 So she and her team created a special gorgeous patented underwear called ICON to remind these women that they’re powerful women first and mothers second.
 For every Icon sold, they are funding Fistula Foundation to fight the fistula crisis in Africa and other developing countries.

 Her most recent project is called TUSHY aiming to upgrade the American bathroom experience and to help fight the global sanitation crisis that is affecting 40% of the world.